kserge2001/jan2022/project3.md

 ### 2- AT work, there are documents for installation of various applications stored in confluence, and during the meeting , the obersavation was that some of them need to be automated.
 ### a- Go ahead and automate the installation of Sonarqube, using a bash shell script. ( we should be able to copy the script to the server and execute it.)

 ### b- For better collaboration at work, we need to keep the scripts in github.
-Create a repo in github and push your scripts there.
+Create a repo in github called middleware-scripts and push your scripts there.